-- Creating a crisis communication group to create the plan as well as carry out if needed.
+- Creating a crisis communications group to create a plan is essential

-- Training a key group of employees on how to respond quickly and effectively during a crisis is essential.
-Planning and practicing for a crisis is similar to rehearsing for a play or as a sports team.
-The more time that goes in, the better off the production will be.
+- Training a group of employees on how to respond quickly and effectively during a crisis is essential.
+Planning and practicing is similar to rehearsing for a play or as a sports team.
+The more time that goes in, the better off the production

 Hiring a a crisis communication specialist with an understanding of how to develop a crisis plan will eliminate the panic and fear that freezes organizations during a crisis.
 While every crisis has its own challenges, a solid plan in place will be easier to implement than creating one from scratch during an incident.

 Having a crisis management plan is critical.
 Knowing how to judge the situation and how to respond accordingly is essential.
 Sometimes the problem will be more inconsequential, and other times, it will be more serious and could have a huge effect on your community.
 Contact Brian Kaplan to discuss how your organization can start today developing your crisis communications plan.

 Related Posts: Why a School Communications Plan is Important